Legoshi: Creation

 Paru Itagaki said that her main inspiration for Legoshi was Mathieu Amalric.
 She first saw the actor's work through Le Scaphandre et le papillon, a film in which he plays a completely paralyzed character who can only get his messages and his emotions through the eyes.
 This inspired the quiet Legoshi, so she had to find a way to make him expressive by the look.
-The author thinks that it was this point that interested me a lot in the work at eye level.
-Certain characters, like Legoshi, were planned in mind her adolescence.
+The author thinks that it was this point that interested her a lot in the work at eye level.
+Certain characters, like Legoshi, were planned in mind during her adolescence.
+For example, some of these characters appeared in her doujinshi series Beast Complex; the prototype of Legoshi was in the twenties and working as a stylist assistant.
 They have evolved since then, and the author have gradually created a story for them and Beastars is the perfect opportunity to stage them.

 The story develops in a world of anthropomorphic animals that live in perfect harmony, starts with the murder of Tem the Alpaca.
 Instantaneously, all focus shifts to the carnivore closest to the young one that is no other than Legoshi.
 However, the gray wolf is a sensitive and reserved person incapable of killing anybody, representing the total opposite of a ferocious carnivore.
 For this reason, the history is led by a character such as Legoshi, whose vision of the world, the author recognized.
 Itagaki said most importantly, she felt shy about having Legoshi do anything that seemed "manly".
 He certainly did not go out of his way to act as such.
 The author further thinks there was some distance in character between himself and Legoshi.
 She thinks he has grown to be a proper protagonist.
-Itagaki's demographic split down the middle for gender.
-Itagaki was glad so many people sympathize with Legoshi.
+Itagaki split down the series for gender, and she was glad so many people sympathize with Legoshi.
 In regard to the character's design, Legoshi feels more beastlike in color.
 Had the author made up their colors, it would feel fake.
 Itagaki stated that she chose to make a wolf character as their similarity to dogs make them familiar to readers and that wolves' "sneaking around" makes them "cute".
 The name "Legoshi" refers to actor Bela Lugosi while she used Amalric as a model for Legoshi's face.
 She stated, "I sometimes think of Kenichi Matsuyama when I'm drawing the body."